andatoshiki/toshiki-avatar/README.md

 ## 6: Notes
 - Works as a drop-in Gravatar replacement by swapping the domain in existing apps
 - Deterministic mapping: the same email hash always maps to the same avatar
-- WebP output requires `libwebp` installed on your system